volivers/cosmos-staking-app/README.md

 `npm run dev`

-It will launch the electron app by default, so you can get started.
+It will launch the Electron app by default, so you can get started.

 Along with the desktop app, you can also run the web version executing both commands:

 `npm electron`

 `npm start`

 It will open [http://localhost:3000](http://localhost:3000) (default),